ngircd/ngircd/doc/SSL.md

 Ports = 6697, 6698
 ```

-In this case, the server only deals with *incoming* connections and never has to
+In this case, the server only deals with unauthenticated incoming
-validate SSL certificates itself, and therefore no "Certificate Authorities" are
+connections and never has to validate SSL certificates itself, and therefore
-needed.
+no "Certificate Authorities" are needed.

-If you want to use *outgoing* SSL-connections to other servers, you need to add:
+If you want to use *outgoing* SSL-connections to other servers or accept
+incoming *server* connections, you need to add:

 ``` ini
 [SSL]